Robert W. Goldman *

 Bruce Stone is a shareholder of the firm.
 His practice consists primarily of estate planning for both domestic and foreign clients.
 A significant portion of his practice involves disputed or complex problem situations in which he is retained to find creative planning solutions or to serve as expert witness, mediator or arbitrator.
 Bruce is admitted to practice in Florida.
 He is a lifelong resident of Florida.
 He graduated from the University of Florida with high honors in 1971 and was elected to Phi Beta Kappa.
 He graduated from the Florida State University College of Law with highest honors in 1973, where he was first in his class and editor in chief of the law review.

-Bruce is a Fellow and current Secretary of the American College of Trust and Estate Counsel, and serves on its Executive Committee and Board of Regents.
+Bruce is a Fellow and Past President of the American College of Trust and Estate Counsel.
 He is a past chair of the Real Property, Probate and Trust Law Section of The Florida Bar.
-Bruce is a member of the Joint Editorial Board for Uniform Trust and Estate Acts, which monitors and recommends updates to the Uniform Probate Code, the Uniform Trust Code, and all other trust and estate related uniform laws on a nationwide basis.
+Bruce is chair of the Joint Editorial Board for Uniform Trust and Estate Acts, which monitors and recommends updates to the Uniform Probate Code, the Uniform Trust Code, and all other trust and estate related uniform laws on a nationwide basis.
 He is a member of the Advisory Committee of the Heckerling Institute on Estate Planning.
 He is an Academician in the International Academy of Estate and Trust Law.
-He has been named as one of the top 10 or top 100 Florida attorneys in all issues of Florida Superlawyers since its publication, as one of the nation's top 100 attorneys in the December 2005 and 2006 issues of Worth Magazine, and as one of the 45 best trusts and estates attorneys in the United States in the August 1998 issue of Town and Country magazine.
 He is rated AV Preeminent by Martindale, has been listed in every edition of Best Lawyers of America since 1987, and is rated by Chambers USA in Band 1 for Tax: Estate Planning.
+He has been inducted into the Estate Planning Hall of Fame by the National Association of Estate Planners & Councils.
 In 2001 he received the first ever Friend of the Trust Industry award from the Florida Bankers Association.
 He was the principal drafter of Florida's legislation in 2000 authorizing dynasty trusts and allowing modification and reformation of irrevocable trusts, and a 2010 statute governing planning for homestead property through the use of irrevocable inter vivos trusts.
 He has been extensively involved in the drafting of Florida legislation concerning elective share rights of surviving spouses and the administration of trusts.

 jscuderi@gfsestatelaw.com